lephare-photoz/lephare/docs/detailed.rst

 Physical parameters
 ^^^^^^^^^^^^^^^^^^^

-After computing the photometric redshifts, other SED fittings can be applied to derive FIR properties, absolute magnitudes or to get physical parameters.
+After computing the photometric redshifts, other templates can be used to derive FIR properties or to get physical parameters.
 Often, the photometric redshifts are computed first, then the redshift value is fixed with option ``ZFIX YES`` and the physical parameters are computed in a second step.
 The reason for this two steps procedure is that the template libraries producing the best photo-z are not the same as the ones needed to compute physical parameters.
 However, nothing prevent you for doing the two steps together.

 Absolute magnitudes
 ~~~~~~~~~~~~~~~~~~~

-This set of parameters allows the user to specify different methods to compute the absolute magnitudes.
+This set of parameters allows the user to specify different methods to compute the absolute magnitudes for the galaxies.
 The absolute magnitudes are computed automatically in all the filters of FILTER_LIST.
 Different methods are available :

 - ``MABS_METHOD=0`` : A direct method to compute the absolute magnitude in a given filter from the apparent magnitude measured in the same filter (example: :math:`B_{ABS}=B_{obs}-DM(z)-kcor(B)`).
 This method is extremely sensitive to k-correction and to systematic effects in the apparent magnitude measurement.
 This method is likely to be less accurate.

 - ``MABS_METHOD=1`` : the goal of this method is to minimize the sensitivity to the templates.
-For example, the absolute magnitude in the filter B is computed using the observed apparent magnitude in the filter I, which is chosen to be :math:`\lambda(I)=\lambda(B)*(1+z)` at :math:`z\sim 0.7` : :math:`B_{ABS}= I_{obs} -DM(z=0.7) - (kcor(I) + (B-I)_{ABS})^{template}`.
+For example, for a source at redshift 0.7, the absolute mag in *B* band is derived from from the observed magnitude in the *I* band because :math:`B_{ABS}= I_{obs} -DM(z=0.7) - (kcor(I) + (B-I)_{ABS})^{template}`.
   This method is described in the appendix of Ilbert et al. (2005).
 The advantage of this method to limit template dependency.
 Indeed, if chosen careful, the term k-correction+color doesn’t depend on the template at a given redshift.
 The drawback of this method is that a systematic effect in the observed band will be directly propagated to the absolute magnitude (like zero-point calibration, or a band systematically with a lower S/N).
 For this reason, a context associated to each filter (MABS_CONTEXT) reduces the filter set used for the observed apparent magnitudes (for instance, you don’t want to keep in the subset a filter having a large offset between observed and predicted magnitude in AUTO_ADAPT).

 - ``MABS_METHOD=2`` : used to measure the absolute magnitudes in all the rest-frame bands using the observed apparent magnitudes always taken in the same observed filter (given by MABS_REF).
 It’s not optimized but you know exactly which filter is used to compute the absolute magnitudes.
 As example if MABS_REF is defined as B filter and A could be any filter: :math:`A_{ABS}=B_{obs}-DM(z)- kcor(B) + (A-B)_{ABS}^{temp}`